 Anthony: I can relate—that’s a really easy mistake to make when you’re switching context from talking with your friends to talking to your teacher.
 Aree or Ayane, any thoughts?

 Aree: One of the mistakes I made, in the workplace, was saying ittekimasu instead of itterasshai, and vice versa.
 Even these days, I sometimes make this mistake.
-Amelie, I’m not sure if you heard me, but the last time we were at the office, when you said you were going to lunch, instead of telling you itterasshai, I accidently said ittekimasu [laughs].
+Amelie, I’m not sure if you heard me, but the last time we were at the office, when you said you were going to lunch, instead of telling you itterasshai, I accidentally said ittekimasu [laughs].

 Amelie: Oh really?
 I didn’t notice [laughs].